 Donor matching is an intricate and resource-intensive process that is a major source of cost.
 Sophisticated genetic testing is required to find a suitable donor for an allogeneic transplant, which raises the process’s complexity and cost.
 To further verify the safety and viability of the transplant, rigorous pre-transplant assessments, including testing and screenings, are required, which raises the entire cost.

 Modern healthcare facilities and state-of-the-art equipment are essential to the success of bone marrow transplants.
-The cost is largely justified by the investment in state-of-the-art machinery, sterile surroundings, and the knowledge of highly qualified medical specialists who provide the best possible conditions for the complex operation.
+Bone marrow transplant cost in India is largely justified by the investment in state-of-the-art machinery, sterile surroundings, and the knowledge of highly qualified medical specialists who provide the best possible conditions for the complex operation.

 Another essential component is post-transplant care.
 A full healthcare infrastructure is necessary for ongoing monitoring, drug administration, and the management of any problems, which increases the long-term cost commitment.